mayonesa/zio-airlines/README.md

 # ZIO Airlines
-It's the only way to fly.
+Come fly the friendly skies.

 ## Objective
 Meant to help start out with ZIO.
 Build an application that will handle airline bookings and subsequent flights.
 Will be